Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Ends of hypersurfaces

-The following inequality of Schoen and Yau is well known in nonnegative sectional curvature.
-Note that in dimension 4, Chodosh, Li and Stryker \cite{chodosh-li-stryker} generalized it under assumption $\Ric^X_2\geqslant 0$.
-They also mentioned that in higher dimension $n+1$, $\Ric^X_{n-1}\geq 0$ plays the same role.
-The same proof works under the assumption $\biRic_X\geqslant 0$; see also \cite{Cheng-Cheung-Zhou-CMC}[Lemma 3.2] for the generalized inequality on CMC hypersurfaces.
-Note that $\Ric^X_{n-1}\geq 0$ implies $\biRic_X\geq0.$ It would be interesting to understand more about these two assumptions.
+The following inequality of Schoen and Yau is well-known for minimal hypersurface under nonnegative sectional curvature.
+Note that in dimension 4, Chodosh, Li and Stryker \cite{chodosh-li-stryker} generalized it under weaker assumption $\Ric^X_2\geq 0$.
+They also mentioned that in higher dimension $n+1$, $\Ric^X_{n-1}\geq 0$ plays an analogous role.
+To the best of the authors’ knowledge, the most general form of this inequality was established in \cite{Cheng-Cheung-Zhou-CMC}[Lemma 3.2].
+It is worth noting that $\Ric^X_{n-1}\geq 0$ implies $\biRic_X\geq0.$